ohepworthbell/clothes-rack-carousel/README.md

 # Clothes Rack Carousel
 A simple carousel with a clothes' rack style of movement with very basic responsiveness.
-Animations are done using CSS3, switching is done in JavaScript (jQuery depenency, working on vanilla version). [ view demo ](http://ohepworthbell.github.io/clothes-rack-carousel/)
+Animations are done using CSS3, switching is done in JavaScript (jQuery depenency, working on vanilla version). [ View demo ](http://ohepworthbell.github.io/clothes-rack-carousel/)

 ### Demo
 ![Animated gif demo of carousel](http://ohepworthbell.github.io/clothes-rack-carousel/img/demo.gif)